-It's possible to set friendly names for slots by editing the 'Title' field (see white circled area in the image above).
+It's possible to set friendly names for slots by editing the 'Title' field (also shown in the image above).
 This will change the label that appears on the OSD when you hold a modifier.

-In the image below, I'm holding the Balance button to show the commands I've assigned to Balance Bank slots 1-8, with labels I've edited:
+In the image below, I'm holding the Balance button to show the commands I've assigned to Balance Bank slots 1-8 (which appear on the main unit):

-• Slots 9-16 would appear on extender 1, slots 17-24 on extender 2 etc
+Slots 9-16 would appear on extender 1, slots 17-24 on extender 2 etc